Bursitis

 Treatment

-The most commonly recommended treatments for bursitis involve keeping the swollen area still (immobilized) and protecting it from further pressure.
+The most commonly recommended treatments for bursitis involve resting the swollen area and protecting it from further pressure.
 Things like cold packs or painkillers can help.
 After the goes away, it’s important to avoid putting too much pressure on the joint to stop bursitis from coming back.
 For instance, people who often work in a kneeling position can use kneepads to protect their knees.
-If you are wondering whether such measures could help, you can seek advice – perhaps from an occupational health specialist.
+Braces (orthotics) may also be an option.
+If you aren’t sure whether making changes to your working conditions would be helpful, you can ask for advice – for instance, from an occupational health specialist.

 If the bursitis doesn’t get better or comes back despite taking the measures described here, steroids are sometimes injected into the bursa.
-If the becomes chronic, the affected bursa is usually surgically removed.
-In cases where bursitis is caused by a bacterial , surgery is more urgently recommended.
-But bacterial bursitis is first treated with , which is often enough.
-Steroids aren’t used, though.
-They would do more harm than good in this case.
+If the is caused by , it is usually treated with first.
+If the is severe, doctors often recommend having surgery to remove the bursa right away.
+Surgery may also be an option if the keeps coming back.
 Other medication may be needed if the bursitis is caused by a particular medical condition like gout or rheumatoid arthritis.

 Baumbach SF, Lobo CM, Badyine I et al. Prepatellar and olecranon bursitis: literature review and development of a treatment algorithm.
 Arch Orthop Trauma Surg 2014; 134(3): 359-370.

 Lippert H. Lehrbuch Anatomie.
-München: Urban und Fischer; 2017.
+Munich: Urban und Fischer; 2017.

 Rinkel WD, Schreuders TA, Koes BW et al. Current evidence for effectiveness of interventions for cubital tunnel syndrome, radial tunnel syndrome, instability, or bursitis of the elbow: a systematic review.
 Clin J Pain 2013; 29(12): 1087-1096.